 Crocheting

 We’ve all stood in that aisle of our local craft store and admired the beautiful shades of colors in those yarn cakes.
-But, unfortunately, those gorgeous cakes of yarn can be pretty expensive to buy.
-The good news is that making a cake yarn is relatively easy, and all your projects will be one of a kind.
+Unfortunately, those gorgeous cake yarns can get pretty expensive to buy.
+The good news is that making cake yarn is relatively easy.
+All of your handmade knits will be one of a kind.

-Making handmade yarn cakes is excellent for using the extra stash of yarn you have lying around from previous projects.
-When you’ve found that you are swimming in leftover balls of yarn, that’s when creating these cakes come in handy.
+Making handmade yarn cakes is excellent for using the extra yarn stash you have lying around from previous projects.
+When you’ve found that you are swimming in leftover balls of yarn, creating these cakes is handy.
+Besides yarn stash, you’ll need a yarn winder.

-The first thing that I like to do when creating these cakes is to coordinate the colors.
+The first thing I like to do when creating these cakes is coordinate the colors.
 You’ll want to ensure that your yarn shades are within the same color family.
-For example, if you find that you crochet with a lot of neutral colors, you may not want to add that turquoise blue to the mix.
+For example, if you crochet with a lot of neutral colors, you may not want to add that turquoise blue to the mix.

-Once you’ve selected your colors, you can begin making your cake.
+Once you’ve selected your yarn stash, you can make your cake.
 I prefer to use two strands of yarn, but you can make these yarn cakes with one strand.
 I start by winding two yarn colors, then snip off one color and add another strand.
-I prefer to switch around the colors so that I have a wide range of multiple colors flowing throughout the cake.
+I prefer to switch around the colors to have a wide range of multiple colors flowing throughout the cake.

 When switching around the colors, I prefer to use the invisible knot method.
-If you are not familiar with the invisible knot there a tons of helpful videos online to help you.
-By using the invisible knot this will ensure that the strand will not come undone when you’re crocheting.
+If you are unfamiliar with the invisible knot, many helpful videos are online.
+Using the invisible knot will ensure that the strand will not come undone when you’re crocheting.

 You’ll be able to use these cakes on any crochet or knitting project.
 But, of course, how many cakes you can get out of your assortment of yarn will determine how big of a project you can make.